MellongLau/AMMethod2Implement/README.md

 Developed and tested against Xcode 6+.

-Or download and execute this script to add your current Xcode DVTPlugInCompatibilityUUID to all the Xcode plugins.  [refreshPluginsAfterXcodeUpgrading](https://github.com/cielpy/RPAXU)
+Or download and execute this [script](https://github.com/cielpy/RPAXU) to add your current Xcode DVTPlugInCompatibilityUUID to all the Xcode plugins.

 ## Todo